wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 Adding new decoders and rules
 -------------------------------

 .. note::
-   We will use ``local_decoder.xml`` and ``local_rules.xml`` to implement small changes.
-For larger scale changes/additions to the stock decoders and rules, we recommend you create a new decoder and/or rule file.
+  When implementing small changes, adding unattached rules, or even testing new rules or decoders, we recommend to use the ``local_decoder.xml`` and ``local_rules.xml`` files.
+  For bigger changes or to add more rules or decoders, it is better to create a new rule or decoder file.

-We are going to describe these procedures using an easy example.
+We are going to describe these procedures by using an easy example.
 Here is a log from a program called ``example``:
 ::

    Dec 25 20:45:02 MyHost example[12345]: User 'admin' logged from '192.168.1.100'